 There was no doubt Jamie was a victim of fraud, but we had to determine whether the bank was liable.
 We were satisfied the bank was unaware Jamie might have been the victim of a scam.
 The bank could not warn him about something of which it had no knowledge.

 The bank was unaware Jamie had met Sarah on an internet dating site.
 He gave bank staff the impression Sarah was a trusted friend.
 He gave a plausible explanation about the intended use of the money.
 When a bank employee queried the transfer to Sarah via Zhang’s account, an unusual practice, he appeared unconcerned.
 Jamie also said he appreciated that Ghana was not the best place to be sending money.

 From the information we reviewed, including phone calls between Jamie and bank staff, it was clear Jamie requested and authorised the payments to the account in Britain.
 We considered that, even if Jamie had been warned about the possibility of fraud, he would possibly still have made the payments, such was the strength of his belief that Sarah was genuine.

 The fraudster, by starting with the transfer of a relatively small amount, had set out to establish a track record between Jamie and Zhang, enabling later and larger transactions to take place without raising bank staff suspicions.

-We could not uphold the complaint.Print this page
+We did not uphold the complaint.Print this page